GraphXR API Reference

 });

-// Canvas-only screenshot without framing, with legends included
+// Canvas-only screenshot as JPEG with custom quality

 const blob = await gxr.screenshot({